Semidesert Alkali Loam (Black Greasewood) North

 Mechanism

-Sustained, long-term improper grazing (including season long, overstocking, wrong season, etc.) and/or prolonged drought; major reduction of perennial fine fuels resulting in the continued lengthening of fire period resulting in a dense shrub layer; near elimination of native perennial vegetation, and an increase in invading annuals.
-Black greasewood, Wyoming big sagebrush and Yellow rabbitbrush dominate the shrub layer and may be decadent due to age.
+Increased community degradation through improper grazing (including season long, overstocking, wrong season, etc.) and/or prolonged drought; major reduction of perennial fine fuels resulting in the continued lengthening of fire period resulting in a dense shrub layer; near elimination of native perennial vegetation, and an increase in invading annuals.
+Black greasewood, Wyoming big sagebrush and yellow rabbitbrush dominate the shrub layer and may be decadent due to age.
 Bottlebrush squirreltail and other perennial bunchgrasses are significantly reduced due to increased shrub competition and/or heavy grazing pressure.
 The threshold is crossed when invasive annuals such as cheatgrass, annual mustards and other invasive species dominate the understory.

 Mechanism